 7. Forgetting x-default hreflang tag for global fallback

 Avoiding these technical issues prevents SEO fragmentation and ranking loss.
+Avoiding regional confusion becomes easier when you follow a complete international SEO checklist for setup and maintenance.

 Real-World Insights from Google and SEO Experts